-I remember standing in the back yard of the main home looking out over the rolling hills, struck with the realization that one of my direct ancestors some 500 years before had lived and walked on this property, and had looked out over those same hills!
+I remember standing in the back yard of the main property looking out over the rolling hills, and suddenly being struck by the realization that one of my direct ancestors some 500 years before had lived and walked on this property, and had looked out over those same hills!

 It was almost like he was standing there with me, looking over my shoulder.
 It was quite an emotional moment - somewhat eerie, somewhat humbling, and definitely elating and exciting, all at the same time!

 In the short time I had been in England, I had noted a strong sense of history in general, with its many buildings dating back a thousand years or more; but this was personal - a connection with my own ancestors, going back hundreds of years, which I had not experienced before.